Halal Buy-to-Let Mortgages

 The Referral Process Through Mortgage One

-Mortgage One does not advise on Sharia-compliant home finance directly.
+Mortgage One does not advise on Sharia-compliant home finance.
 The UK market is small, the documentation is specialised, and the right outcome for a halal buy-to-let case usually comes from a provider or broker working in this space full time.
-What we do is make sure your enquiry lands with the right specialist, with the key facts about your case framed in the way Sharia-compliant providers expect to see them.
+What we do is make sure your enquiry lands with the right specialist, with full time.

 The information provided in this article is for general guidance only and does not constitute personal or regulated financial advice.